MusicDataset/md_homepage/content/musics/s/ScherzoNo.2inB-flatMinorOp.31(11)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Scherzo No. 2 in B-flat Minor Op.31 (11)
+title: Scherzo No. 2 in B-flat Minor Op.31 (11)
 description: This is the description for Scherzo No. 2 in B-flat Minor Op.31 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]